dougthor42/CodeSort/README.md

 >18. \<public methods>

-the private methods are organized alphabetically the public methods are organized alhpabetically
+Private and private methods are organized alphabetically.

-module functions are organized alphabetically, except for the main() function, which is always at the end of the module functions
+Module functions are organized alphabetically, except for the main() function, which is always at the end of the module functions